Inference with non-probability survey samples

 an optional

-object (from the survey package) containing probability sample and design weights.- pop_totals
+class object containing a probability sample and design weights.- pop_totals

 an optional